henrlly/NeuralNetFromScratch/README.md

 ## To use
 Run `run.ipynb`

-Alternatively, `import nn` and call classes/functions from there
+Alternatively, `import nn` in your py/ipynb file and call classes/functions from there

 ## Potential improvements
  - [ ] Convolutional layer